tsgoten/cs70-website/policies.md

 ### Form study groups and/or come to homework parties.

 As stated above, you are welcome to form small groups (two to four people) to work together on homeworks and on understanding the class material on a regular basis.
 In addition to being fun, this can save you a lot of time by generating ideas quickly and preventing you from getting hung up on some point or other.
 Of course, it is your responsibility to ensure that you contribute actively to the group; passive listening will likely not help you much.
 And recall the caveat above that you must write up your solutions on your own.
-Homework parties are an alternative vehicle for working with others in a nice atmosphere, and can be a good place to find a group to work with regularly.
+Homework parties are an alternative vehicle for working with others in a nice atmosphere and can be a good place to find a group to work with regularly.

 ### Pay attention in lectures

-As the semester proceeds, many of you will no doubt feel the urge to 'daydream' during lectures, or to skip them altogether, on the grounds that you can catch up by reading the lecture notes.
+As the semester proceeds, many of you will no doubt feel the urge to 'daydream' during lectures or to skip them altogether, on the grounds that you can catch up by reading the lecture notes.
 If you follow this strategy, you should be aware that reading mathematics is NOT the same as reading a novel or a news article: each page of mathematics needs to be read many times before it is fully understood, and needs to be backed up by examples and discussion.
 Following the material in class should save you several readings; even just watching it go by without fully understanding it makes your later reading easier.
-And you also get the benefit of student questions, examples etc. Exactly how you handle lectures is up to you.
+And you also get the benefit of student questions, examples, etc. Exactly how you handle lectures is up to you.
 One strategy is to print out the lecture notes in advance, bring them to lecture, and add a few additional notes during class.